loolirer/VirtualMoCap/README.md

-# Virtual MoCap: Optical Tracking Systems Design
+# 📷 Virtual MoCap: Optical Tracking Systems Design

 ## 🔍 Overview

 This repository contains the software developed for a **Digital Twin for Optical Tracking Systems Design**.
-The tool was designed to simulate, evaluate, and optimize motion capture systems within a virtual environment, built using *Python* and robotics simulation.
+The tool was designed to simulate, evaluate, and optimize marker-based motion capture systems within a virtual environment, built using *Python* and robotics simulation.
 The DT is currently integrated to *CoppeliaSim* but multi-platform integrations can be explored.

 ## 🔖 Features